gevent/gevent/README.rst

           *before* you attempt to install gevent.
 Most users will use the binary wheel and can ignore this.

+.. tip:: On Windows, you need Pip 8.0 or later to install the binary wheel.

 Download the latest release from `Python Package Index`_ or clone `the repository`_.

 Read the documentation online at http://www.gevent.org.
 Additional